That one spooky thing (continued) January 21, 2014Posted by Ubi Dubium in Brain Glitches, Responses.

-Tags: atheism, Cognitive Biases, conman, critical thinking, evidence, faith healing, hoax, James Randi, Peter Popoff, power balance, religion, Richard Feynman, Skepticism, stupidity
+Tags: atheism, Cognitive Biases, conman, critical thinking, evidence, faith healing, glory cloud, hoax, James Randi, Peter Popoff, power balance, religion, Richard Feynman, Skepticism, stupidity

 Okay, more on this.
 If you have deconverted from religion, and have gotten rid of most or all of your superstitions, what do you do with that one strange experience that you can’t explain?
 How do you work that out?